craigsloggett/kubernetes/docs/03-compute-resources.md

 ### Enable IPVS in the Kernel

-Install the support programs to interface with IPVS.
+Install the support programs to interface with IPVS,

 ```
 apt install ipvsadm ipset
 ```

-Load the kernel modules,
+Update the loaded kernel modules configuration,

 ```
 vi /etc/modules-load.d/modules.conf